tweag/python-monorepo-example/2018-03-29-we-are-hiring-swe.md

 technologies that shares our values taking the long term view towards pragmatic goals, then please consider applying!

+Send us an email with a CV and a statement about what you want from your next job, at **jobs at tweag.io**.

 [funflow]: https://github.com/tweag/funflow
 [haskellr]: https://github.com/tweag/haskellr
 [inline-java]: https://github.com/tweag/inline-java